Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-logstash-output-plugin/README.md

 # Microsoft Sentinel output plugin for Logstash

 Microsoft Sentinel provides a new output plugin for Logstash.
-Using this output plugin, you will be able to send any log you wish using Logstash to the Microsoft Sentinel/Log Analytics workspace (through Log Analytics DCR based custom logs API).
+Use this output plugin to send any log via Logstash to the Microsoft Sentinel/Log Analytics workspace.
+This is done with the Log Analytics DCR-based API.
 You may send logs to custom or standard tables.

 Plugin version: v0.1.3